Kanishk1420/Kanishk1420/README.md

 - Selected among 800+ applicants for MIT Hackathon 2025, developed AI Copilot for Renewable Energy Data Rooms
 - Qualified for the 2nd round of the Nirman 4.0 Hackathon at Silicon University
 - Awarded Certificate of Excellence as Winner of Startup Innovation (Team blocbyte) by Unstop
-- Participated in the Level 1 E-Commerce & Tech Quiz at Flipkart GRi

 ## 🛠️ My Tech Stack
 <p align="center">